-Dr. Daniel Leung and Dr. Mark Horvath of Christiana Care Vascular & Interventional Radiology offer minimally invasive treatment of fibroids using uterine fibroid embolization.
-In this procedure, tiny plastic particles the size of grains of said are injected through a catheter in the leg.
+Christiana Care Vascular & Interventional Radiology vascular interventionalists offer minimally invasive treatment of fibroids using uterine fibroid embolization.
+In this procedure, tiny plastic particles the size of grains of sand are injected through a catheter in the leg.
 These travel through the artery that is supplying blood to the fibroid tumor.
 The particles cut off the flow of blood and cause the fibroid to shrink.

 Uterine fibroid emblolization is effective in relieving the symptoms of fibroids.
 On average, 90 percent of women experience significant or total relief of heavy bleeding.
 The procedure is about 85 percent effective for pain, and it works for multiple fibroids and for large fibroids.
 Recurrence of fibroids treated in this manner is extremely rare.

 This procedure treats the entire uterus and all fibroids, and it requires only a short recover time—typically one to two weeks.